 There you have it!
 You’re now armed with the information to book the exact kind of truck your load needs.
 Are you shipping one box across town?
 Use a courier.
 Are you needing to get 20 pallets of Tickle Me Elmo’s from Seattle to New York in two days for Christmas?
 Get a van team.

 The type of truck you need mostly depends on what kind of freight you’re shipping and where it’s going.
-Even if you don’t ship stuff, at least now you know exactly how to hurl insults at the truck driving 10 MPH under the speed limit in the left lane in front of you!
+Even if you don’t ship stuff, at least now you know how to identify and categorize all those different tractor trailer trucks out on the road.

 Stay in touch with us for future blog posts (we will never share your information with anyone for any reason).